civicrm/org.civicrm.flexmailer/README.md

 batching and events, such as `WalkBatchesEvent`, `ComposeBatchEvent` and `SendBatchEvent`.

 FlexMailer includes default listeners for these events.
-They behave in basically the same way as CiviMail's traditional BAO-based delivery system (respecting `mailerJobSize`, `mailThrottleTime`, `mailing_backend`, `hook_civicrm_alterMailParams`, etal).
-However, it allows you replace these in more fine-grained ways.
+The listeners behave in basically the same way as CiviMail's traditional BAO-based delivery system (respecting `mailerJobSize`, `mailThrottleTime`, `mailing_backend`, `hook_civicrm_alterMailParams`, etal).
+However, this arrangement allows you change behaviors in more fine-grained ways.

-> NOTE: All examples are untested.
+> NOTE: Some examples have not been tested well.
 This is an early revision of the doc+code!

 ## Unit Tests